daqhris/MissionEnrollment/README.md

 [![Mission Enrollment Logo](./public/logo.png)](https://mission-enrollment.vercel.app/)

-This web app has 3 main features that certify the enrollment of its connected user for a future mission.
+This web app allows the enrollment of its connected user for a up-coming onchain mission.
 Its use requires the verification of an onchain name, a token from an in-person event, and an attestation signed by the mission coordinator on the **Base** blockchain.

-This project provides a transparent process reliant on 3 steps of control and validation: identity check, event attendance, and enrollment attestation.
+This project implements a transparent process reliant on 3 steps of control and validation: identity check, event attendance, and enrollment attestation.
 It is built as a web application with **Next.js** and **React**, and runs on top of smart contracts integrating blockchain protocols: **Basename (ENS)**, **Proof of Attendance Protocol (POAP)** and **Ethereum Attestation Service (EAS)**.

 ## Key Stages

 ### 1. Identity Check

-- Supports real-time Basename resolution
+- Supports name submission and real-time Basenames resolution
+- Displays an avatar and a connected wallet address with OnchainKit from Coinbase
 - Robust error handling for invalid inputs

 ### 2. Event Attendance

+- Asks the user whether they attended the hackathon or not
-- Fetches and verifies Proof of Attendance Protocol (POAP) tokens with a 5-minute delay animation
+- Fetches and verifies Proof of Attendance Protocol (POAP) tokens
-- Implements robust error handling and loading states for better user experience
+- Features a short delay animation before revealing results
-- Uses api.poap.tech endpoint for reliable POAP data retrieval
+- Sends requests to a POAP API endpoint for reliable POAP data retrieval
 - Filters specific POAPs related to ETHGlobal Brussels 2024
 - Displays POAP data including event name, date, role and image